Domain Expertise Matters in Business if It’s among Your Core Competencies

 small business owner

 In theory, entrepreneurship skills are transferable.
-No matter what business you run, you have to manage cash flow, market your offerings to the right audience, raise funds, network, and manage people.
+No matter your business, you must manage cash flow, market your offerings to the right audience, raise funds, network, and manage people.

-How will you earn the confidence of investors or establish rapport at networking events when you lack domain expertise?
+How will you earn investors’ confidence or establish rapport at networking events when you lack domain expertise?
 Maybe hiring experts is your workaround, but how do you know you’ve even hired the right people without being able to assess their specific skills?

 And there’s the small matter of motivating and engaging those experts to work for you when you’re perceived as an outsider without technical know-how.

 These discrepancies create friction on various levels and make it harder to build strong relationships.
-Without those, you rely on luck or factors such as charisma that aren’t always going to get you over the line.
+Without those, you rely on luck or charisma that don’t always get you over the line.

 Recognizing core competencies

 Domain experts bring that competitive edge to a mature market.
-Thus, it’s almost inevitable that expertise becomes a core competency, and therefore something business leaders must possess, even if they don’t have to be the best at it.
+Thus, it’s almost inevitable that expertise becomes a core competency that business leaders must possess, even if they don’t have to be the best at it.

-And regardless of your position, which will change over time, relationships with your people are what really drive success in modern complex organizations.
+And regardless of your position, which will change over time, relationships with your people drive success in modern complex organizations.
 Instead of being a detached, command-and-control executive, you’re better off demonstrating authenticity, care, and attunement to what your people do.

-In short, if you lack domain expertise at the start, make every effort to learn and remedy those deficiencies.
+In short, if you lack domain expertise initially, make every effort to learn and remedy those deficiencies.
 Your people will respect you for it.
-And it will make your job of creating the right conditions to succeed that much easier.
+And it will make creating the right conditions to succeed much easier.

 Like & Share